 The medical assistant job description is varied and broad.
 Medical assistants perform many job duties to keep the offices of doctors, medical centers, and clinics running smoothly.
 Depending on their employer’s needs, they may perform clerical, administrative, or clinical job duties, or all three.
 The job description of a medical assistant also varies by office type, location, and the size of the practice.

 What Does a Medical Assistant Do?

-Medical assistant job duties can fall under three basic categories of medical assistant:
+Medical assistant duties can fall under three basic categories:

 - Clinical Medical Assistant Duties

 In small practices, a medical assistant’s job description usually involves a mixture of administrative medical assisting and clinical medical assisting tasks.
 In these practices there are generally fewer MAs working, so their job duties are more broad.
 In large practices, where there may be more medical assistants working, they tend to specialize in a particular area.
 For example, there may be medical assistants performing only clinical duties, other medical assistants doing administrative duties, and yet others with only clerical responsibilities.

 The role of a clinical medical assistant is what most people imagine when they think of what medical assistants do.
 Clinical medical assistant duties depend upon the laws of their specific states, but their role is more medical than those of clerical and administrative medical assistants.

 The responsibilities of a clinical medical assistant may include:

 - Assisting the Physician During Examinations